What is aging on a cellular level?

 Retatrutide is in Phase III trials, with approval likely around 2026–2027.

-Both drugs share common side effects: nausea, vomiting, diarrhea—though retatrutide may have more GI effects at high doses (often managed with slower titration).
+Both drugs share common side effects: nausea, vomiting, diarrhea—though reta may have more GI effects at high doses (often managed with slower titration).

 Final Thought

 Retatrutide may be the next frontier in weight management, with potential ripple effects across liver, cardiovascular, and even brain health.
-While tirzepatide is currently the leader in the clinic, retatrutide’s triple action could reshape the metabolic medicine landscape, including possibly offering hope in conditions like ADHD.
+While tirz is currently the leader in the clinic, reta’s triple action could reshape the metabolic medicine landscape, including possibly offering hope in conditions like ADHD.

 Stay tuned—this science is just getting started.